ljzycmd/SimDeblur/README.md

 The toolbox decomposes the deblurring framework into different components and one can easily construct a customized restoration framework by combining different modules.

-- State of the art
+- State-of-the-art

 The toolbox contains most deep-learning based state-of-the-art deblurring algorithms, including MSCNN, SRN, DeblurGAN, EDVR, *etc*.

-- Efficient
+- Efficient Training

 SimDeblur supports distributed data-parallel training.

 ### New Features

+[2022/2/18] We add PVDNet model for video deblurring.
+Note that it requires the pretrained BIMNet for motion estimation.
+Thus please modify the CKPT path of BIMNet in the source codes.

 [2022/1/21] We add Restormer model.
 Note that it can only works on PyTorch1.8+.

 [2022/1/20] We transfer some checkpoints from the open-sourced repos into SimDeblur framework!
 You can find them [here](https://drive.google.com/drive/folders/1ukr-iLyxSMHVJJswHgGOF6QcQqOZwaLO?usp=sharing).